ajishcherian1982/grpc-gateway-boilerplate/README.md

 All the boilerplate you need to get started with writing grpc-gateway powered REST services in Go.

+Once the server is started by running go run main.go The apis are listed as mentioned in the .proto files

+/api/v1/users -- This talks to Mysql DB /api/v1/articles -- This talks to Mysql DB /api/v1/profiles -- This talks to Mysql DB /api/v/exampleusers -- This talks to In Memory DB

+P.S I am still in the learning phase and dont have enough knowledge to clean the codebase to use a single consistent logging Also even though all the swaggers/open api docs are generated in the third_party folder, i couldnt find a way to combine all these into a single documentation
+I havent setup a dependency management ,so in case new modules are added , you still have to run go get commands.
+So that is a pending item to be done here
+Thanks to both Authors in taking so much pain to bring a realistic project in place.

 ## Requirements

 Go 1.16+